VESTALLICA/vL-pedspawner/README.md

 (resource is standalone, just disable qbtargets)

 give a primary and secondary weapon with attachments and edit their combat behavior and general pathing.

+10/28 update:
+instead of defining a ped route, you can now opt to make the ped wander in a location instead. can play a scenario on the peds and can make them not react to anything around them. optional customizable blip for ped. please download the new version